 A show constructed to showcase ironies great and small, Arrested Development follows a rich family whose patriarch is in jail for corruption.
 The family must pull together to stay afloat.
 In this second episode of the series, Michael tries to convince his family members to seek gainful employment.
 Over the course of 25 minutes, they succeed, celebrate too early, and fail before they can get the job done.

 You’ll find great fodder here for discussing characterization, the impact of an omniscient narrator, the effect of camera cut-aways and montages (Gob trying in vain to throw the letter into the ocean), and all types of irony.
 AD started its life as a network show, so it’s got nothing more objectionable than some very light innuendo at the beginning (between Michael and Maeby) and one instance of ‘S-O-B’.
 All around, this episode is a win.

 “Let’s get down to business, to defeat the Huns

 Did they send me daughters when I asked for sons?

 Mister, I’ll make a man out of you.”

 This is one of my favorite songs to use in ELA.
-Mulan is my favorite Disney movie, so of course I bust out this song when we get to our irony lesson.
+Mulan is my favorite Disney movie, so of course I bust out this song when teaching irony.
 This song is a fun example of dramatic irony, since the audience knows Mulan is a woman, and Li-Shang doesn’t.
 But this song could get more mileage if you were so inclined — there’s a powerful message about determination and bravery, even in the face of doubters (Sorry, Li-Shang, but you’re a doubter, bud.).

 Plus, since the new remake just dropped on Disney+, now is the perfect time to introduce our students to the classic version that we grew up with.

-I hope this post added some helpful resources to your teaching toolkit!
+I hope this post about teaching irony added some helpful resources to your teaching toolkit!
 Do you have a tried-and-true text you use when you’re teaching irony with short stories?
 Share in the comments so we can all learn 🙂